ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

 ansible_play_name
     The name of the currently executed play.
 Added in ``2.8``.

+play_role_names
+    The names of the roles currently imported into the current play.
+This list does **not** contain the role names that are implicitly included via dependencies.

 playbook_dir
     The path to the directory of the playbook that was passed to the ``ansible-playbook`` command line.